More languages to more people

 You can read more about the benefits of bilingualism in this article from The New York Times.

-Our logo is a young kid who says hello in four languages, representing all the children in Norway who grow up with more than one language.
+On our logo you can see a child who says hello in four languages, representing all children in Norway growing up with more than one language.
 The child in our logo looks happy, and not at all confused.
 He or she knows what a great gift being multilingual is!

-We could have included many more languages, but we chose four that are well represented in Tromsø, the location of our first branch: Norwegian (hei), North Sami (bures), Russian (privet) and Arabic (marhaba).
+We could have included many more languages in the logo, but have chosen four that are well represented in Tromsø, the location of our first branch: Norwegian (hei), North Sami (bures), Russian (privet) and Arabic (marhaba).
+Below you can also see the logo for the Trondheim branch.
+The four languages represented here are: Norwegian (hei), South Sami (haaj), Polish (tjesjtj) and Arabic (marhaba).
 The child in the logo was drawn by a young student in Italy, Elisabetta Wolleb.